AntonGerasimov/sentiment-analysis/README.md

 - removing html tags
 - removing non alphabetic symbols
 - converting all characters to lowercases
-- removing stopwords (most common words of english language, such as 'the', 'of' etc)
+- removing stopwords

+Let me describe removing stopwords in details.
+Stopwords are common words include articles, conjuntions, prepositions and pronouns (such as 'the', 'of', 'is', 'at', 'which' etc).
+Removing stopwords helps us to

+- Remove some words with no meaning
+- Reduce dataset size
+- Improve model performance
+- Remove noise from data

+I used nlkt.stopwords to identify stopwords.

 Then I remove words, that contains 3 or less characters.